 We understand that our acceptance of the School’s offer of a place for the student implies that the student will complete the student’s schooling at the School [and, where enrolled as a boarder, as a boarder] unless unforeseen circumstances arise.
 [Where the student is a boarder, we acknowledge that any request for a change to day student status must be in writing at least one term before the change is to occur and that approval is at the Principal’s discretion.]

 We accept that, if we wish to withdraw the student thereby ending the student’s enrolment, we must give a full term’s notice in writing to the Principal.
 The notice must be given no later than one week prior to the end of the preceding term.
 If this notice is not given, we agree to pay a term’s fees including any applicable GST.
 This amount is a genuine pre-estimate by the School of the loss that it would suffer because we have not given the required notice.
+The requirement to give notice does not apply where the School gives us notice of an increase in fees and we notify the Principal in writing within 30 days of receipt of that notice that we wish to remove the student from the School before the start of the next school term.

 We agree that the Principal may, by giving us three months’ written notice: